f5devcentral/f5-agility-labs-nginx/docs/class5/overview.rst

 - The username **lab** and password **Agility2023!** will work for every login unless specifically noted.
 - Traffic and attack generators are running to help generate statistics, events and attacks.
 - To paste into an SSH session, press SHIFT+CTRL+V or right-click and select **Paste**.
 Ctrl + V will work inside browser windows.
+- The screen resolution for the Remote Desktop connection is selected when conencting to the session.
+Choose a resolution that works best for you.

 Tips for Installing NGINX Management Suite, NGINX App Protect and/or NGINX Plus in Your Own Environment
 -------------------------------------------------------------------------------------------------------

 If you're installing NGINX Management Suite, make sure that:
 - you use a supported version of NGINX Plus and Linux: https://docs.nginx.com/nginx-management-suite/admin-guides/installation/on-prem/install-guide/

 If you're installing NGINX App Protect, make sure that:
 - you use a supported version of Linux: https://docs.nginx.com/nginx-app-protect-waf/admin-guide/install/

-If you're installing NGINX Plus only, make sure that:
+If you're installing NGINX Plus, make sure that:
 - you use a supported version of Linux: https://docs.nginx.com/nginx/technical-specs/

 .. caution:: NGINX App Protect supports fewer Linux distributions than NGINX Plus.
 You may need to migrate your NGINX configuration to a supported distro in order to install NAP.